Barsay/JetSynthTemplate/README.md

 Created for myself in order to keep record of an hour or so of research.
 But suggestions are welcome!
 notice: the workflow could be messy, redundant or not efficient...
 But it works on a Jetson Nano and it should work anywhere else.

+Should works on C programs as well just create a new <code>main.c</code>.
+Works perfectly on CLion.
 ## Installantion and dependencies check
 Disclaimer: this method could not be the best one, but it works.
 Documentation on ALSA and portAudio is not always clear.
 ### ALSA